pquiring/javaforce/readme.txt

 From VisualVM you can connect to the JMX as localhost:9010 if it does not appear automatically.
 Also try adding -Xlog:gc*:gc.log to the OPTIONS= in the project .cfg file.
 Then while the app is running use 'tail -f gc.log' from a terminal to watch memory usage.

+WIP
+---
+The following components are WIP and not working yet:
+  - Wayland components
+  - Bluetooth
+  - RDP

 Requirements
 ------------
   - JDK 25+